 In my time as a group facilitator, I have become convinced of the importance of a consistent structure.
 As long as the group knows the structure, the participants will feel safe to take risks and build trust with each other.
 I generally work with 10-12 group members for 90 minute sessions.
 I find that with this number, group members get involved and receive support and identification from the others.
 Any fewer than 8 and people become less willing to take risks and give little feedback.
 In larger groups, I have struggled to hold my awareness of all the participants’ process even with a co-facilitator present and I find that the majority of group members simply witness others’ performance.

 Holding the time boundaries of warming up and concluding is vital to the safety of each session, so I avoid the temptation to run on for longer if the session becomes intense.
 It can be challenging to interrupt a client in the middle of some difficult work, but I calmly signpost the work as important to return to at the next session and complete the finishing ritual – the group routine takes priority.

 Our groups all have ground rules which are kept in a visible place for each session and adhered to.
-We give the group time to discuss and understand the rules and agree the penalty of not abiding by them.
-In this way we help our clients to invest in the structure that keep the group secure.
+We give the group time to discuss and understand the rules and agree on the penalty of not abiding by them.
+In this way, we help our clients to invest in the structure that keeps the group secure.